 As an international student coming to the University to study a full-time course of more than six months you must apply for a Student visa (under the Student Route) before coming to the UK to start your course.
-Even if you are able to enter the UK as a visitor without a visa, it is not possible to then apply in the UK for your Student visa.
+For shorter courses, or part-time or distance learning courses, check the Before you arrive page to find out if studying as a Visitor may be appropriate.

-Read the Oxford guide to completing the online Student Route visa application form for applications outside the UK.
-The guide contains full instructions on how to complete all parts of your visa application.
+Read the Oxford guide to applying in your home country for applications outside the UK.
+The guide contains full instructions on how to complete all parts of your visa application form.

 1. Student visa sponsorship and your CAS

-The University of Oxford is the sponsor for your student visa.
-Once your offer to study is unconditional (you have met all academic and financial conditions) the University will contact you by email about the preparation of your Confirmation of Acceptance for Studies (CAS).
+The University of Oxford is the sponsor for your Student visa, and issues your Confirmation of Acceptance for Studies (CAS) which you need for a Student visa application.
+Once your offer to study is unconditional (you have met all academic and financial conditions) the University will contact you by email about the preparation of your CAS.
 This is a unique number that will enable government officers to access information which your college and the University have provided.
-If you are an undergraduate or visiting student, your college will contact you by email about your CAS.
-If you are a postgraduate or recognised student, your department or faculty will contact you.

 2. Academic Technology Approval Scheme (ATAS)